htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

     "flag"
 }

+var (
-// flag name, default value in case the flag is not used and documentation flgConfigPath = flag.String("cfg", "./config.toml", "Path to configuration file")
+    // flag name, default value in case the flag is not used and documentation flgConfigPath = flag.String("cfg", "./config.toml", "Path to configuration file") )
 {% endhighlight %}

 The `flag.String` function looks for a flag `cfg` in the command line.
 If it doesn't find one then it returns `./config.toml`, which is default value.
 Using the [file system observer](/2021/03/observer-design-pattern-golang.html) example: